loopline-systems/closeio-api-wrapper/README.md

 * Require via composer<br />
   "loopline-systems/closeio-api-wrapper": "dev-master"
 * Copy the config/config.sample.yml into config/config.yml and add your API Key.<br />
    !
-Probably a good idea to use testing credentials first.
+Probably a good idea to use testing credentials first.<br />
 !
-You can use different endpoints if you want to.
+You can use different endpoints if you want to.<br />
   Just create another config file like so "config.anothername.yml" and instanciate the CloseIoApiWrapper using the anothername as the first argument